-- Central repository approach the main repository is the only source and only the main repository has the complete file history - Users checkout local copies of the current version - It includes authorization to particular directories - It revision id is a number for a whole repository - Tags and branches are directories (cheap-copy) Allows easy and straightforward multiple versions (branches/tags) alongside
+- Subversion Central repository approach (primarily) - The main repository is the only source that has the complete file history. - Users checkout local copies of the current version. - Strong support of authorization to particular directories. - The revision id is a number for the whole repository. - Tags and branches are directories (based on the concept of cheap-copy) Allows easy and straightforward multiple versions (branches/tags) alongside, which is very difficult in Git.